anansi-js/anansi/README.md

 ## overview

-node-spider lets you crawl your website, scrape content that matches html selectors you specified in a config file, then index them in a search engine (currently only supports Algolia) to serve your site search features.
+Anansi lets you crawl your website, scrape content that matches html selectors you specified in a config file, then index them in a search engine (currently only supports Algolia) to serve your site search features.

 Under the hood, the project uses [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster), which in turn uses [puppeteer](https://github.com/puppeteer/puppeteer)